Creating an Estate Vineyard

-The Southwest Wine Center will feature a total of 17 acres of vines to be planted over the next three years in the foothills of Mingus Mountain on Yavapai College’s Verde Valley campus.
+The Southwest Wine Center will feature a total of 13 acres of vines to be planted through Spring 2016 in the foothills of Mingus Mountain on Yavapai College’s Verde Valley campus.
 The vineyard will provide students with hands-on real world, scientific experience in vineyard establishment and management including, plant science, water management, vine selection, land preparation, and planting and harvesting the grapes.

 Acre #1 (May 2010)